Despector/Despector/README.md

 Despector
 ===========

-A java decompilation tool and AST library.
+A java / kotlin decompilation tool and AST library.

 The main goal of this library was to construct a complete Abstract Source Tree (AST) for a java class file including nodes for all instructions.
 It is built of top of [ASM] which has AST